This post may contain affiliate links. Please read my disclosure.

 - Fill the pre-heated donut maker with the batter and allow to cook for 3-5 minutes (or as directed by your machine).
 Take out of pan carefully, as they are extremely hot.
 Let cool slightly and then dip in glaze.

-- Note: I find it easiest to fill a disposable piping bag with the mixture, snip the tip, and use to fill the machine.
+I find it easiest to fill a disposable piping bag with the donut batter, snip the tip, and use to fill the machine.
 However, it is strongly discouraged by the owner’s manual due to the risk of touching the plastic bag to the hot machine and melting the bag into your donuts.
 Do what you feel comfortable with.

 Disclaimer: This recipe was written as part of my partnership with AZ Milk Producers.
 I was compensated for my recipe; however, the recipe, content, and opinions are my own.